 As a Matthew 25 church, we have committed to dismantling racism and promoting racial equity.
 This time in our nation is an important context in which to live the love of God.

 30-Day Journey: We seek to foster a world grounded in the Christian values of love, acceptance, inclusion, and equity for all people.
-The Racial Equity Task Force invites you to humbly and prayerfully join in a 30-day journey to understand and address issues of power, privilege, and systemic racism.
+The Racial Equity Task Force invites you to humbly and prayerfully take this self-paced 30-day journey to understand and address issues of power, privilege, and systemic racism. > SIGN UP See the Fox 8 story on this project.

 FROM OUR PASTORS & STAFF